Tomographic measurement of the intergalactic gas pressure through galaxy-tSZ cross-correlations: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Boris Bolliet and Eiichiro Komatsu for useful comments and discussions.
 NK is funded by the Science and Technology Facilities Council (STFC).
 DA acknowledges support from the Beecroft trust and from STFC through an Ernest Rutherford Fellowship, grant reference ST/P004474/1.
-MB is supported by the Polish Ministry of Science and Higher Education through grant DIR/WK/2018/12.
+MB is supported by the Polish Ministry of Science and Higher Education through grant DIR/WK/2018/12, and by the Polish National Science Center through grant no. 2018/30/E/ST9/00698.
 JAP was supported by the European Research Council under grant no. 670193.

+The current manuscript is a revised version of the one originally posted on {\tt arXiv} and published in \textit{Monthly Notices of the Royal Astronomical Society} (\cite{2019MNRAS...491..5456}) after a bug in our analysis pipeline was brought to our attention by Ruy Makiya, whom we would like to sincerely thank.

 The {\tt python} packages {\tt healpy}, {\tt numpy} and {\tt scipy} were used for data analysis, and {\tt matplotlib} was used to plot our results.

 \labelwidth{0.0em}